-The flood of hate crimes against the Asian community during the past year has reached the level of a full-blown crisis: data from the nonprofit organization Stop AAPI Hate shows approximately 3,800 crimes against Asian-Americans were reported between March 2020 and February 2021.
-The violence has also affected Asian-owned businesses, which have seen the biggest decline through 2020 as owners have had to close shop due to dismal sales.
+The flood of hate crimes against the Asian community since the start of the pandemic has reached the level of a full-blown crisis: data from the nonprofit organization Stop AAPI Hate shows approximately 3,800 crimes against Asian Americans were reported between March 2020 and February 2021.
+The violence has also affected Asian-owned businesses, which saw a drastic decline through 2020 as owners had to close shop due to dismal sales.

 Georgene Huang, Fairygodboss

 Most of us would like a fairy godmother, but what about a fairy godboss?
 This dynamic duo is here to help us find our Cinderella career moment.
 Haung and her co-founder Romy Newman have been helping women land jobs at female-friendly companies since 2015, when they first launched Fairygodboss.

 Having experienced the patriarchal culture in Pakistan, Kandawalla came to the United States fully prepared to take on a male-dominated industry: tech.
 She founded PlayDate Digital in 2012 and became boss to a team of experts who create educational apps for children.

 In an effort to challenge India’s lack of female executives, Gautam founded her headhunting venture in 2011 and has been helping employ women in high-level jobs across India ever since.

 Sally Olivia Kim, Crushed Tonic

 Kim began making her own homemade collagen powder to treat arm burns she suffered after a cooking accident.
 Seeing quick results to her arms and overall improvement of her skin, she decided to package and sell the product.
 Although skincare is a saturated industry, “Trust,” Kim says, “is such an important — if not the most important — component of who we are.”